retro16/blastsdk/bls/blsbuild2.md

 Binaries
 =========

-Resources are elements loaded by loading routines.
+Binaries are elements loaded by loading routines.
 For cartridge, the loader initializes data or uploads to VRAM.
 For CD, all sources in the resource are copied from the physical medium to their target addresses.

 binary initial
 --------------